boofish/Silhouette-Misc/docs/LLVM_CLI_Options.md

 * If not using LTO, add the following option(s) to `CFLAGS`:
   * `-mllvm -enable-arm-silhouette-shadowstack`
+  * `-mllvm -arm-silhouette-shadowstack=8184` for programs requiring a larger shadow stack
 * If using LTO, add the following option(s) to `LDFLAGS`:
   * `-Wl,-mllvm,-enable-arm-silhouette-shadowstack`
+  * `-Wl,-mllvm,-arm-silhouette-shadowstack=8184` for programs requiring a
+    larger shadow stack

 ### CFI Only